Sign in

 How a default team signature works #

-When your teammate inserts a team template, the default team signature updates automatically to display their details in Outlook (like name, job title, and email address).
-The team details, for example, the company’s name, logo, and website, are kept the same.
+When your teammate inserts a team template, the default team signature updates automatically to display their details, such as their name, job title, and email address.
+The team details, for example, the company’s name, logo, and website, remain the same.

 Edit a team signature #

-1. On the Shared Email Templates pane in Outlook, go to the Signatures tab.
+1. In the Shared Email Templates pane in Outlook, go to the Signatures tab.

 2. Right-click the signature you want to edit and select Edit in browser.